nmwsharp/geometry-central/docs/docs/surface/algorithms/geodesic_distance.md

 The stateful class `GeodesicAlgorithmExact` runs the MMP algorithm to compute geodesic distance from a given set of source points.
 The resulting distance field can be queried at any point on the input mesh to find the identity of the nearest source point, the distance to the source point, and the shortest path to the source point.

-Both the source points and query point are represented as `SurfacePoints` (see [here](../../utilities/surface_point/)), i.e. locations on a surface, which may be a vertex, a point along an edge, or a point inside a face.
+Both the source points and query point are represented as `SurfacePoints` (see [here](../../utilities/surface_point/)), i.e. locations on a surface which may be a vertex, a point along an edge, or a point inside a face.

 Note that unlike the [heat method](#heat-method-for-distance), this precomputation does not speed up future distance computations using different sets of source points.